-We further discuss our current securities issuance authority from our our Board of Directors, our credit agreement, and our accounts receivable securitization program in Note 8 of our Notes to Consolidated Financial Statements, all of which provide for additional access to liquidity should the need arise.
+We further discuss our current securities issuance authority from our Board of Directors, our credit agreement, and our accounts receivable securitization program in Note 8 of our Notes to Consolidated Financial Statements, all of which provide for access to additional liquidity should the need arise.
+Our debt-to-total capitalization ratio was 45.3% at December 31, 2015, compared with 42.0% at December 31, 2014.